HariSekhon/Knowledge-Base/travel.md

 Vilnius, the capital, is worth a visit but you don't really need more than a couple days as it's not that big.

+[Chačapuri](https://www.facebook.com/GeorgianBakery/) is a recommended restaurant.
+It's a Georgian chain with an excellent traditional Georgian soup with beef and vegetables with a bit of spice.
+Another traditional dish Khachapuri is basically a similar to a pizza but with more dough around the edges.
+A bit bready for my liking but something you may want to try once.

 ### Poland

 One of my favourite countries.